pushbit-co/platform/README.md

 # Pushbit Platform

-Pushbit is a platform for automated code changes and github bots.
-Pushbit takes care of hundreds of tedious tasks through pre built behaviors so your team can spend their time on writing great code.
+Pushbit is a platform for automated workflows built ontop of GitHub.
+Pushbit takes care of hundreds of tedious tasks through pre built behaviors so your team can spend their time writing great software.
 Check out more about Pushbit on our [homepage](https://www.pushbit.co).

 ## Environment